chaendizzle/Compendium/source/tasks/drivetrains/mecanum.rst

 .. image:: ./_static/mecanum2.png
 	:width: 100%

-This extraability to strafe gives a robot some more mobility.
+This extra ability to strafe gives a robot some more mobility.
 However, since there are still rollers on every wheel, mecanum drive robots are usually more easily pushed around by other robots, and thus will not excel at defense.
 Mecanum drive robots also have less pushing power, since the wheels are designed to slip to allow strafing movement.

 This type of drive train would be used in a robot where mobility is valued over speed and pushing power.